Wills Power of Attorney Legal Advice How it Works Pricing

 4. Spreading ashes across a garden

-In your own backyard or the backyard of a family member, you may choose to create a garden feature to spread the ashes.
 For some, keeping the ashes close by can bring comfort in knowing that your loved one is always near.
 Keep in mind, if you do ever decide to move, the ashes will remain settled in the garden.
 You might choose to plant a flower or tree as a reminder of the person you have lost.

 5. Scattering ashes into the ocean

 Securing the ashes in a scattering tube, travel to a beach that means a lot to you.
 You may choose to scatter the ashes from a boat, jetty or lookout.
-Alternatively, you can keep the ashes in a biodegradable water urn that will gradually release the ashes into the sea.
+Alternatively, you can keep the ashes in a water soluble urn that will gradually release the ashes into the sea.

-Can you split ashes?
+Can you split cremation ashes?

-Is it legal to scatter ashes in Australia?
+Is it legal to scatter human ashes in Australia?

 Private properties may include: